 In this article, find out more about Situational Leadership, its background, the top qualities of situational leaders, and how to grow a cohesive, strong team that achieves your organizational vision.

 - The theory behind Situational Leadership originated in 1969.

 - Situational Leadership puts team members at the forefront.

 - A situational leader will change their approach based on employees’ Performance Readiness®.

 - The four styles of Situational Leadership are Telling, Selling, Participating, and Delegating.

 - Situational Leadership is best when you need to improve productivity under conditions that change constantly and require flexibility.

 Situational Leadership is a flexible, adaptable style of leadership that determines whether a leader is more directive or supportive based on their followers’ individualized needs.
 For instance, business owners, executives, and managers who practice this type of leadership shift their management style based on a person’s development.

-As referenced above, Hersey co-authored Management of Organizational Behavior with Ken Blanchard in 1969.
+As referenced above, Paul Hersey co-authored Management of Organizational Behavior with Ken Blanchard in 1969.
 In this foundational work, the two developed Situational Leadership theory.
-The concept lays out a business owner’s or manager’s relationship between task behavior and relationship behavior when interacting with their followers through a simple visual:
+The concept lays out a business owner’s or manager’s relationship between task behavior and relationship behavior when interacting with their followers.